Probate Q&A Series

 Step 4: Issuance of Letters of Administration

-After the waiting period for creditor claims expires, the clerk issues Letters of Administration (N.C.G.S. § 28A-12-1).
+After the clerk appoints the administrator and the administrator qualifies, the clerk issues Letters of Administration (N.C.G.S. § 28A-9-1).
 These letters grant you the legal authority to manage and distribute estate assets, including bank and retirement accounts.

 Step 5: Accessing Bank and Retirement Accounts

 Present your Letters of Administration to financial institutions holding the decedent’s accounts.
 Banks often require a certified copy of the death certificate and the Letters of Administration.
 For retirement plans, federal law governs beneficiary designations.
-If no beneficiary survives, plan administrators will require your letters and may impose a short claims period before releasing funds.
+If no beneficiary survives and the account is payable to the estate under the plan terms, plan administrators may require your letters before releasing funds.

 Step 6: Inventory and Final Accounting

-Within 90 days of appointment, you must file an inventory listing all estate assets, including bank balances and retirement accounts.
+Within 3 months of appointment, you must file an inventory listing all estate assets, including bank balances and retirement accounts.
 After settling debts and administrative expenses, prepare a final accounting.
-The court reviews and approves this accounting before you distribute assets to heirs under intestate succession rules.
+The personal representative generally files the final accounting with the clerk before distribution is completed.

 2. Key Points to Remember

-• File a Petition for Administration in the county of the decedent’s residence under N.C.G.S. § 28A-11-1.
+• File for administration in the county of the decedent’s residence.

-• Notify heirs and creditors per North Carolina law to protect creditors’ rights and limit personal liability.
+• Notify creditors per North Carolina law to protect creditors’ rights and limit personal liability.

 • Present Letters and a death certificate to financial institutions to collect funds.

-• File an inventory and final accounting before distributing assets under intestate succession (N.C.G.S. § 28A-6-1).
+• File an inventory and final accounting before completing distribution under intestate succession (N.C.G.S. § 29-15).

 If you need help navigating North Carolina’s intestate probate process, the attorneys at Pierce Law Group stand ready to guide you.
 Contact us today for a personalized consultation.
 Email us at intake@piercelaw.com or call (919) 341-7055.